TodePond/TodePondDotCom/wikiblogardenite/you-wont-read-this/readme.md

 ## Why

-I think I write too many of them, so it's too hard to bother keeping up.
+I think I write too many blog posts, so it's too hard to bother keeping up.

 Also, every blog post I write devalues all my other blog posts, past and future, because they don't seem so special anymore.